learningequality/kolibri-docs/docs/contact.rst

 Technical issues
 ~~~~~~~~~~~~~~~~~

-If you are certain that you have found a technical issue, please open up an
-issue report in our public software repository, following the guidelines:
+In order to report  a technical issue, you can either use the *Support* category in our forum, or open up an issue report in our public software repository, following the guidelines:

 `github.com/learningequality/kolibri <https://github.com/learningequality/kolibri/>`__